apache/apisix/docs/en/latest/plugins/request-validation.md

   http://127.0.0.1:9080/get
 ```

-If the schema is violated the plugin will yield a `400` bad request with reject response.
+If the schema is violated the plugin will yield a `400` bad request with the reject response.

 ## Disable Plugin